Skip to content

 Adding "NOT" at the beginning indicates excluding the following metrics.

-In this example, the following metrics [will not] be collected:
+In this example, the following metrics will [not] be collected:

-• Metric named WanOutpkg
+• Metrics named WanOutpkg

 • Metrics starting with Wan